-Charlotte Dog Bite and Animal Attack Attorneys
+Charlotte, NC Dog Bite and Animal Attack Attorneys

-- Significant lacerations or puncture wounds
+- Lacerations or puncture wounds

 - Torn arteries, veins, muscles, or ligaments

-- Broken hand bones
+- Broken or crushed bones

 - Significant scarring or disfigurement

 Dog bite victims often experience emotional effects as well, like post-traumatic stress disorder or fear and anxiety.
 Along with physical injuries, things like PTSD can affect an individual for months, years, or the rest of their life.

 If you’ve been attacked by an animal, it’s important to obtain compensation for your injuries.
 The legal team at Price, Petho & Associates can help.

 In some states, there are strict liability dog bite laws that mean a dog’s owner can be held liable for a bite, regardless of whether the dog has bitten anybody in the past.
 However, North Carolina operates under a “one bite” rule.
 This means that a dog owner will generally not be held liable if their dog bites someone for the first time ever.
 Basically, a dog gets a “one bite” grace period.